-In limited circumstances during your work you may need consent from a data subject in order to process personal data or special categories of data.
+In limited circumstances during your work, you may need consent from a data subject in order to process personal data or special categories of data.
 You will be provided with training and details of which circumstances consent is needed and the type of consent that should be sought.

-However, in limited circumstances, you may find it necessary to request a data subject to provide written consent to allow the processing of special categories of personal data.
-You will be provided with training and details of which circumstances consent is needed and the type of consent that should be sought.
+However, in limited circumstances, you may find it necessary to request a TTTB Head Office T: 01273 737710 F: 01273 526695 data subject to provide written consent to allow the processing of special categories of personal data.
 For example, in an employment context you should request the data subject's written consent to instruct a medical practitioner to prepare a medical report.
 If it becomes necessary to request consent to process special categories of personal data, you must provide the data subject with details of the information that will be required and why it is needed, so that they can make an informed decision as to whether they wish to provide consent.